Main illustration: Liz Meyer

 This is especially true when you consider the seemingly endless list of sales tools to choose from.
 With at least 950 vendors in the space and more being added daily, building your tech stack can quickly become an overwhelming exercise, even for the most experienced of us in sales operations.

 The good news, particularly if you’re just getting started, is that you really only need two things: a framework for evaluating new tools and a few recommendations to kick off your search.
 I’ll share what we’ve learned while building our own tech stack and give you an inside look at the tools we’ve used to improve our sales motions.
+But first, let’s start off with a simple definition.

 How to choose your sales tools